linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 ![0|deletelist](jpg/deletelist.png)

 ## Main Menu

-In the main menu, you can [Add Music](#Add Music), set the equalizer and the options, switch window themes, view help manual, and get more information about Music.
+In the main menu, you can [Add Music](#Add Music), set the equalizer and the options, view help manual, and get more information about Music.

 ### Equalizer

 You can set your favorite music mode, such as classical, rock, and so on.

 1. On the Music interface, click ![menu](icon/icon_menu.svg).
 2. Select **Equalizer**.

-3. You can switch on equalizer, customize **Preamplifier** values and frequencies, and click **Save**; or select a music mode from the drop-down list which will be automatically saved by the system.
+- You can switch on equalizer, customize **Preamplifier** values and frequencies, and click **Save**; or select a music mode from the drop-down list which will be automatically saved by the system.

-4. Click **Restore Defaults** to restore the default settings.
+- Click **Restore Defaults** to restore the default settings.

 ![equalizer](jpg/equalizer-1.png)